- Hand Size: Will your child’s fingers fit comfortably across five keys?

 Make sure that you mentally acknowledge your accomplishments – however small they may be – so you don’t become frustrated throughout the lengthy process of learning.

-7. Establish a practice routine and stick to it
+7. Establish a Practice Routine and Stick to It

 Learning to play an instrument is like being on a diet.
 You have to carefully track your progress, what you’re practicing (and when), and maintain your discipline daily.
 Keep a practice log to write down what you’ve worked on, for how long, and on what day.
 Make sure to practice at least 30 minutes to an hour per day.
 Practicing in this manner yields results much faster than trying to cram three hours into only one day per week.

-8. Learn melodies by ear
+8. Learn Melodies by Ear

 Playing by ear isn’t super important in a classical setting, but it’s absolutely necessary in the jazz world.
 If you can “hear” what you want to play in your head before you play it, you’re well on your way to becoming an impressive soloist.

 Practice some of your favorite songs by ear and try to figure out the melody to the best of your ability.
 If that’s easy for you, try figuring out the accompaniment too!
 Learning piano as an adult can be intimidating, but don’t let fear deter you from learning a fun, new hobby.